DomenLemut/RGB-R-D/README.md

 ### discription:
 A school project.
-The program displays scrooling words of the word you write down manually.
+The program displays scrolling words of the word you write down manually.

 ### specs: